The Book Of Mormon Tickets - Prince Of Wales Theatre

 How Long Did It Take To Bring The Book Of Mormon To The Stage?

-Believe it or not Matt Stone, Trey Parker, and Robert Lopez actually began discussing the original idea for the show back in 2003, a full 8 years before the show opened in New York!
+Believe it or not, Matt Stone, Trey Parker, and Robert Lopez began discussing the original idea for the show back in 2003, a full 8 years before the show opened in New York!

 Has The Book Of Mormon Won Any Awards?

-The show has won a bucket load of awards including 9 Tony Awards in 2011 and the 2012 Grammy Award for 'Best Musical Theater Album' with the original Broadway cast recording going on to reach number 3 on the Billboard Chart.
+The show has won a bucket load of awards, including 9 Tony Awards in 2011 and the 2012 Grammy Award for 'Best Musical Theater Album' with the original Broadway cast recording reaching number 3 on the Billboard Chart.

 Does The Book Of Mormon Feature Any Bad Language?